1 Introduction

 1.2The Particle Physics Landscape

-Particle physics has been increasingly successful in describing matter, its interactions, and the 14-billion-year evolution of the universe.
+Particle physics has been increasingly successful in recent decades in describing matter, its interactions, and the 14-billion-year evolution of the universe.
 Our understanding is captured by the Standard Model and the ΛCDM model, a minimal paradigm of cosmology.
 The development of these paradigms based on detailed experimental investigations and deep theoretical principles is a triumph and hallmark for the field.

 We strive to answer the questions these paradigms cannot yet address.
 Here we discuss which existing projects remain central to answering key questions in the current scientific landscape as embodied in the 2023 science drivers.
 We highlight where experimental results demand new initiatives and how theoretical developments of the decade influence our path forward.
 Finally, we note key investments in accelerator technology, detector instrumentation, computing, and theory crucial to the long-term future of the field.